 - Tools available to niche your influencer list.
 What tools and metrics the platform offers to discover and filter out influencers so you get a great sample to use for your campaign.

 - Influencers quality control.
-Does the platform accept anyone with a big number of followers even if those accounts are just copying poplar content or does the platform focused on high quality creative content from authentic creators?.
+Does the platform accept anyone with a big number of followers even if those accounts are just copying poplar content or does the platform focus on high quality creative content from authentic creators?

 - Briefing mechanism.
 How is the briefing process and how easy is to ensure your selected influencers present work against brief.
 Does the platform offer proven mechanisms to inspire their influencers to deliver high quality work?
 Does the tool send auto responses to influencers who submitted content to be reviewed?

 - Deals negotiation process.
 How does the platform set prices from each influencer?
 Do they have an algorithm in place to set the price in relation to their influence rank? or any o their method?
 How easy and fast is to negotiate deals with all your selected influencers and make correspondent payments.

 - Project management tools.
 What tools the platform offers for project management and communication with each influencer.

 - Campaign results and insights.
 What tools, metrics (aggregated reach, audience engagement, influencer audience data, engagement to a topic, contribution to the overall brand conversation, sentiment, share of voice, top content, affinity to the brand).
 Do the platform offer visually friendly dashboards that present your campaign results and offer you insights you can then apply for next influencer campaigns?
 Does the influencer platform offer an app to see real time results?

 - Copyrights.
 Does the platform help you have clear copyrights agreements with your influencers.

 - Productivity.
 And finally, does the influencer platform really reduce your time it takes to do all of the above?